Skip to content

 Movies (For Fun!)

 This list is comprised of movies about writers.
 While it isn’t necessarily a resource that will help you become a better writer, you could argue that it’s a time investment into studying techniques that you could translate into your writing craft.
-Plus you could watch them with subtitles on to study dialogue.
+Plus you could watch them with the subtitles on to study dialogue.
 Either way, it’s a fun little extra I wanted to include.

 Authors Anonymous